-Additional details will be provided in the fall, including information on how to register.
+Additional details will be provided in the fall, including the event date, location and information on how to register.

 YEAR-END ICE SHOW (CARNIVAL)

 The year-end ice show (aka, Carnival) is an opportunity for CanSkaters to show off the skills they acquired throughout the skating season.
 Skaters are assigned groups and provided music and choreography to perform.
 Parents, friends and family are encouraged to come out to the rink to watch and cheer on their CanSkater.
 The ice show ends with presenting the annual club awards.